Module 1: Consultation – communication and decision making

 Rangatahi / Young people

 Rangitahi / young people who are seeking abortion care need to be provided with youth friendly care.
-There are a number of courses on youth friendly care including the Working with Youth: HEEADSSS Assessment developed by The Goodfellow Unit at the University of Auckland.
+There are a number of courses on youth friendly care available, including the Working with Youth: HEEADSSS (Home, Education, Employment, Eating, Activities, Drugs and Alcohol, Sexuality, Suicide and Depression, Safety) wellbeing framework developed by The Goodfellow Unit.
+We recommend their comprehensive 4 hour course.
+There is also a 35 minute audio summary describing how to complete an assessment in a short period of time.

 Cultural safety